ryangooch/ryangooch.github.io/_posts/2017-1-26-Automated-Selection-Committee.md

 final_68 = summary_df[summary_df['Team'].isin(all_68)]
 ```

 This is where things become a little less automated unfortunately.
-Since the NCAA Tournament has playin teams, we
+Since the NCAA Tournament has play-in teams, we
 must consider extra seeds at the 11 and 16 spots.
 Recall that there are essentially 4 sets of seeds 1-16.
 It would
 have been simple to generate a list of seed labels with which to append to the dataframe, but I opted for a manual
 approach for easier visualization.